 - Thermal Conductivity – The rate at which heat is transferred through a given material

 - Thawing – Melting all the ice crystals in a product

-- Tempering – There is no standard definition but is usually achieved along the flat portion of the enthalpy curve or so called “heat of fusion”
+- Tempering – There is no standard definition but, usually achieved along the flat portion of the enthalpy curve or so called “heat of fusion”

-Thawing involves melting all the ice crystals in the product and typically requires 232 kj/kg of heat to do so with 90% lean beef starting at -18ºC.
+Thawing involves melting all the ice crystals in the product.
+It typically requires 232 kj/kg of heat to do so with 90% lean beef starting at -18ºC.
 The enthalpy curve for this product: